Number One Favorite Whole Wide World

 I idealize a vision of linens and hospitality.
 But why this nonreality?
 I’m showing too much skin.
 I’m being indecent.
 At least I can pretend that none of this is recent.

 Can you pretend to be a child?
 Does it work?
 Is it working?

-Did you ever pretend to be a grown up when you were a child?
+Did you pretend to be grown up as a child?
 I did.
 Was it foggy?
 I did, if steam were fog.
 We were drunk; towels were soggy.
-Of course I woke up groggy and wrote about the Rubicon.
+Of course I woke up groggy on the Rubicon.

 Whoa.
 Wait.
 Stop.
 Start over.
 Take off the frames and lenses of disorder.

 The wreck was in ‘09.
 I will live til 2110.
 Her death destroyed me.
 It was almost the end.
 I married, clinging, then fled the dread of terror flinging, all for safety (of course, divorce, a blessing not a curse).

 Where on this path… What exit did my… did I float away?
 How did I become okay?
 Did I really get it back?
 Am I just pretending?
 This question, silliness or terror: just pretending?